sqlxpert/stay-stopped-aws-rds-aurora/README.md

 - `QueueMaxReceiveCount` from `160` (24 hours, at one retry every 9 minutes)
    to `6` (54 minutes)

-After eliminating local causes such as permissions (especially Service and Resource control policies, SCPs or RCPs), please [report bugs](/../../issues).
+After ruling out local causes such as permissions &mdash; especially Service and Resource control policies (SCPs and RCPs) &mdash; please [report bugs](/../../issues).

 </details>